Wal Handley: Biography

-The following year he finished second in his first Senior TT.
+The following year, Handley finished second in his first Senior TT.
 He had been delayed by over seven minutes with plug trouble.
 He piloted his 60-degree Rex Acme V-twin through the field from 22nd to finish runner up to Stanley Woods who had won the first seven lap Senior TT by 4 mins 21 secs.
-In the following year in the Lightweight TT he beat the Italian challengers by over eight minutes.
-In 1929 he gained a second place with his AJS in the Junior TT; then later in the week the Senior TT got off to a wet start and several riders slid off their bikes in the opening lap at Greeba Bridge including Wal.
+In the following year in the Lightweight TT, he beat the Italian challengers by over eight minutes.
+In 1929, he gained a second place with his AJS in the Junior TT; then later in the week the Senior TT got off to a wet start and several riders slid off their bikes in the opening lap at Greeba Bridge including Wal.
 He was unhurt and quickly moved fallen riders and their machines off the road preventing further calamities before going to get help.
 On 21 June 1929 the ACU Secretary, Tom Loughborough sent Wal a letter thanking him for thinking of others by giving up his own chances.

-His fourth win was the rain soaked Senior TT of 1930.
-Handley won on his works-assisted Rudge at the record speed of 74.24 mph.
+Handley's fourth win was the rain soaked Senior TT of 1930.
+He won on his works-assisted Rudge at the record speed of 74.24 mph.
 He became the first rider to lap the mountain course under 30 mins, the first to do two laps under the hour and the first to do four laps under two hours.
 It was also the last time a push rod machine won a TT race; and it was the last time that a TT winner's bike could have been bought over the counter by an enthusiast as a near standard production machine.
-In this race of records it was also the first TT race to be broadcast live by the BBC.
+In this race of records, it was also the first TT race to be broadcast live by the BBC.

-He became successful on track as well as road.
-At Brooklands he won both the solo and the sidecar 200-mile events on the notoriously rugged outer circuit.
-In 1929 he raced up Switzerland's Klausen Hill Climb to win the 350cc class at record speed, riding the Marchant designed Motosacoche.
-On the European mainland and in Northern Ireland he had many Grand Prix victories.
-On three occasions in the inter-war period he became European champion, twice in the 350cc class (1928 and 1935) and once in the 500cc class (1928).
+Handley became successful on track as well as road.
+At Brooklands, he won both the solo and the sidecar 200-mile events on the notoriously rugged outer circuit.
+In 1929, he raced up Switzerland's Klausen Hill Climb to win the 350cc class at record speed, riding the Marchant designed Motosacoche.
+On the European mainland and in Northern Ireland, he had many Grand Prix victories.
+On three occasions in the inter-war period, he became European champion, twice in the 350cc class (1928 and 1935) and once in the 500cc class (1928).
 He also became the holder of numerous motorcycle world records taken in 1930 at Arpajon and Montlhéry aboard the Belgian FN designed by Dougal Marchant.
 Earlier, at Brooklands in 1926, he broke the 200-mile world records for all classes up to and including 1000cc on his 350cc Rex Acme.
-On the same day he took the prestigious classic hour record for solo 500cc machines at 91.20 mph on a 350cc machine (Rex Acme-Blackburne).
-The only time this has been done.
+On the same day, he took the prestigious classic hour record for solo 500cc machines at 91.20 mph on a 350cc machine (Rex Acme-Blackburne).
+This is the only time this has been done.